Notary Public for a Specific County

 office of the judge of probate before the notary can assume any duties.

 Yes.
 In order to authenticate the official acts of the notary, each notary must provide a seal.
-The impression of this seal must provide the name, office, state and the county where the notary was appointed.
+The impression of this seal must provide the name, office, state, and county where the notary was appointed.

 The term of office is the same for a statewide notary as it is for a notary for a specific county, 4 years.

 Yes.
 In order to authenticate the official acts of the statewide notary, each notary must provide a seal.
-The impression of this seal must provide the name, office and the state where the notary was appointed.
+The impression of this seal must provide the name, office, and state where the notary was appointed.

 The standard fee collected by the probate judge according to the Alabama Code is $11.00, however, the fee may be increased by local legislation.